What are Endocrine Disruptors? | Switch2Pure

 So, what’s a girl to do?
-Stay SMART (duh)!
-Read labels (or just trust S2P and #ThePuristList - they have done the work for you!) to do the work for you!) and learn to avoid the following endocrine disruptors: Parabens (usually begins with methyl, propyl-, butyl-, isobutyl, or ethyl-), Fragrance (aka Parfum), Phthalates, Formaldehyde releasing preservatives (commonly labeled as DMDM hydantoin, diazolidinyl urea, imidazolidinyl urea, quaternium-15, and bronopol), Triclosan (banned in soap, but not in toothpaste!), Oxybenzone, Sodium Lauryl/Laureth Sulfate and Bisphenol A (BPA).
+Stay SMART!
+Read labels (and trust S2P and our #ThePuristList - the work is done here for you!) and learn to avoid the following endocrine disruptors: Parabens (usually begins with methyl, propyl-, butyl-, isobutyl, or ethyl-), Fragrance (aka Parfum), Phthalates, Formaldehyde releasing preservatives (commonly labeled as DMDM hydantoin, diazolidinyl urea, imidazolidinyl urea, quaternium-15, and bronopol), Triclosan (banned in soap, but not in toothpaste!), Oxybenzone, Sodium Lauryl/Laureth Sulfate and Bisphenol A (BPA).